TommyZai97/se-take-home-assignment/README.md

 The codebase has been refactored to TypeScript with a small module layout:

-- `src/domain` exposes the order and bot types/constants.
+- `src/domain` exposes the order/bot types and small helpers for state transitions.
 - `src/services` contains the core `OrderController`.
 - `src/utils` holds the logger that formats timestamps.
 - `src/simulation` wires an example timeline used by the CLI entry point (`src/cli.ts`).